Residential Life and Housing Policy

 Students having a good citizenship record, not having been on academic probation or received serious discipline during two quarters prior to applying to off-campus housing, and falling into at least one of the following categories can be granted approval to live off-campus:

 - Living with parent(s), grandparents, or direct uncle or aunt (defined as a parents sibling) who maintains their primary residence in the Walla Walla area (or Portland area- for Portland campus).
 Email email@example.com a copy of the resident’s local driver’s license, utility bill, and a written confirmation that the student will live with them full-time.

-- Living with brother/sister who does not have a roommate and is at least 22 years old.
-Copy of driver’s license, utility bill, and a written confirmation that the student will live with them full-time.
+- Living with brother/sister who does not have a roommate and is eligible.
+Email firstname.lastname@example.org a copy of their driver’s license, utility bill, and a written confirmation that the student will live with them full-time.